scc-digitalhub/docs/sdk/docs/reference/runtimes/dbt/actions/dbt-transform.md

 ## Overview

-The DBT runtime wraps the DBT CLI and executes SQL/dbt transformations.
+The DBT runtime wraps the dbt CLI and executes SQL transformations.
 At a high level:

-1. Downloads input dataitems and loads them into temporary tables in the configured Postgres database
+1. Collects input material entities and materializes them as versioned tables in the configured PostgreSQL database
-2. Collects the dbt project/code and generates required artifacts (profiles.yml, dbt_project.yml, etc.)
+2. Collects the SQL source and generates the dbt project files and configuration
-3. Runs the dbt transformation
+3. Runs `dbt run --select <output_table>`
-4. Writes the resulting table back to the database and creates a Dataitem representing the output
+4. Creates one table Dataitem for the resulting table

 ## Quick example with bare minimum parameters